Monday, 19 May 2025

 After celebrating the 40th anniversary, it was acknowledged that much had been achieved and sustained over such a long period and all of the charities objectives had been met.
 With this in mind, the decision was taken to dissolve the charity and wind up the organisation.

-However, having worked closely with two partners, Dawn Chorus Educational Initiative CIC & First Peace Chaplaincy on a co-operative partnership called Triple Helix, the chance was offered to acknowledge the historical contribution that had been made by Juno Enterprise Charitable Association, by naming a legacy project: "The Juno Project" to be delivered by First Peace Chaplaincy.
+However, having worked closely with two partners, Dawn Chorus Educational Initiative CIC and First Peace Chaplaincy on a co-operative partnership called Triple Helix, the chance was offered to acknowledge the historical contribution that had been made by Juno Enterprise Charitable Association, by naming a legacy project: "The Juno Project", to be delivered by First Peace Chaplaincy.

 The Chaplaincy’s "Juno Project".
 We understand that co-operation assists implementation of strong standards.
-It encourages responsive flexibility; clear, simple achievable & creative concepts.
-Moral, ethical & meaningful action creates healthy outcomes; local enjoyment & worth.
-First Peace Chaplaincy Learning Community Networks and Communities of Interest Groups, engage, nurture, motivate, enable, encourage and support learning.
-Activities aim to increase thoughtful, mindful & compassionate attitudes; multi level community connections & potential.
+It encourages responsive flexibility; clear, simple achievable and creative concepts.
+Moral, ethical and meaningful action creates healthy outcomes; local enjoyment and worth.
+First Peace Chaplaincy Communities of Interest Learning Groups Networks engage, nurture, motivate, enable, encourage and support learning.
+Activities aim to increase thoughtful, mindful and compassionate attitudes; multi level community connections and potential.

-The Juno Project supports understanding of democracy & governance & fosters skills for participation in decisions that affect communities & impact on our lives & economy.
-We encourage accessible local democracy, encouraging collective responsibility, to help assure that the basic means of life, growth & development are available for all.
+The Juno Project supports understanding of democracy and governance and fosters skills for participation in decisions that affect communities and impact on our lives and economy.
+We encourage accessible local democracy and collective responsibility, to help assure that the basic means of life, growth and development are available for all.

-First Peace Chaplaincy works within communities, discussing & exploring how their own resources & destinies can be ethically secured; growing the understanding that life resources, such as water, needed by plants, animals & humans, should be affordable & accessible to all, uncontaminated & sustainably managed.
+First Peace Chaplaincy works within communities, discussing and exploring how their own resources and destinies can be ethically secured; growing the understanding that life resources, such as water, needed by plants, animals and humans, should be affordable and accessible to all, uncontaminated and sustainably managed.

-The Chaplaincy delivers learning in organic plant based food growing, seed saving & propagation, pollination, composting & soil protection.
-We encourage the development & sharing of innovative low technology solutions by networking information & building co-operation with indigenous communities, in specified international locations.
-We respect the right of all peoples to seek inclusion in international agreements, especially giving a voice to indigenous peoples on an equal footing with other nations.
-The Chaplaincy Eco-spirituality programme offers & publicise opportunities & support for all, helping people meet their needs & fulfil their ethical aspirations, showing that enterprise is rooted in & responsible to communities & future generations.
+The Chaplaincy delivers learning in organic plant based food growing, seed saving and propagation, pollination, composting and soil protection.
+We encourage the development and sharing of innovative low technology solutions by networking information and building co-operation with indigenous communities, in specified international locations.
+We respect the right of all peoples to seek inclusion in international agreements, and for indigenous peoples to have a voice and equal footing with other nations.
+The Chaplaincy Eco-spirituality programme offers and publicise opportunities and support for all, helping people meet their needs and fulfil their ethical aspirations, showing that enterprise is rooted in and responsible to communities and future generations.

 Cindy Bamford, a children’s activity leader in the East Midlands, thanked us for supporting Woodborough Preschool and Little Adventurers Forrest School: “The children are really happy learning and having fun in their natural environment “.

-The Chaplaincy's Juno Project offers participation, learning resources, assemblies, deliberations, communication, forums & experience with the potential to increase self determination.
-Benefits include increase in thoughtful, mindful & compassionate attitudes; opportunity & multi level community connections.
-For example at the start of Michaelmas Term 2024, our Communities of Interest Learning Groups discussed plans and expectations for the Democracy and Governance Programme, debating concepts of inclusion & involvement, transparency & truth, pluralism & neoliberalism, freedom of speech, the rise of the far right, systems & accountability.
+The Chaplaincy's Juno Project offers or encourages participation, learning resources, assemblies, deliberations, communication, forums and experience with the potential to increase self determination.
+Benefits include increase in thoughtful, mindful and compassionate attitudes; opportunity and multi level community connections.
+For example at the start of Michaelmas Term 2024, our Communities of Interest Learning Groups discussed plans and expectations for the Democracy and Governance Programme, debating concepts of inclusion and involvement, transparency and truth, pluralism and neoliberalism, freedom of speech, the rise of the far right, systems and accountability.

-In the course of nurturing learning in environmental protection, the Juno Project also encompass animal welfare, community development, citizenship & democracy, human rights, justice and peace & well-being.
+In the course of nurturing learning in environmental protection, the Juno Project also encompass animal welfare, community development, citizenship and democracy, human rights, justice, peacefulness and well-being.

 Below: ancient bluebell wood at Launde.

-The name: People ask what inspired the name, it derives from the Goddess Juno who is associated with women’s enterprise, regeneration & peacocks.
-Peacocks appear in the Juno Project logo, with Juno, Cupid (social engagement) & Silvanus (the environment, nature).The motto: “Educate to Rejuvenate: to aid & benefit our communities” is from concepts associated with Juno: iuvare, “to aid, benefit”, iuvenescendo, “to rejuvenate" .
+People ask what inspired the name, it derives from the Goddess Juno who is associated with women’s enterprise, regeneration and peacocks.
+Peacocks appear in the Juno Project logo, with Juno, Cupid (social engagement) and Silvanus (the environment and nature).The motto: “Educate to Rejuvenate: to aid and benefit our communities” is from concepts associated with Juno: iuvare, “to aid, benefit”, iuvenescendo, “to rejuvenate" .

 Below: Percy Peacock is our project mascot.
 Peacocks pulled the chariot of Juno.

-Our volunteer Andrew says: "the benefits we deliver are seen in our work; meeting people's needs & making a difference in communities"
+Our volunteer Andrew says: "the benefits we deliver are seen in our work; meeting people's needs and making a difference in communities"

 Above: children on the Dawn Sind project in Pakistan painting Percy, our peacock mascot.